Canalosaland/CanelonesCore/README.md

 # CanelonesCore
-The core plugin for Canalosaland.
+The core plugin for Canalosaland